Urial: Characteristics

 Urial males have large horns, curling outwards from the top of the head turning in to end somewhere behind the head; females have shorter, compressed horns.
 The horns of the males are up to 100 cm long.
 The shoulder height of an adult male urial is between 80 and 90 cm.

 Distribution and habitat

 The urial is native to montane areas in the Pamir Mountains, Hindu Kush and Himalayas up to an elevation of 4500 m.
 It is distributed from northeastern Iran, Afghanistan, Turkmenistan, Tajikistan, Uzbekistan and southwestern Kazakhstan to northern Pakistan and Ladakh in northwestern India.
 It prefers grassland, open woodland and gentle slopes, but also inhabits cold arid zones with little vegetation.

+Population

+The Punjab urial is endemic to Kala Chitta Range and Salt Range in northern Punjab.
+A 2024–25 survey estimated 532 Punjab urials at Kalabagh Game Reserve with an average density of 8.9 animals/km sq.
+An earlier survey in 2021 estimated 3,484 Punjab urials in the wider area of 7953 km2, with an average density of 0.4 animals/km sq.
+The Ladakh urial is found in Gilgit-Baltistan, Pakistan and Ladakh, India.
+A 2024–25 survey by the Government of Gilgit-Baltistan counted 229 individuals in five districts of Gilgit-Baltistan.
+In Ladakh, a 2018 survey estimated 686 individuals.
+The population of Baluchistan urials in Khuzdar and Lasbela over a four year period in 2019–2022 was found to have decreased from 860 individuals in 2019 to 534 in 2022.

 Behaviour and ecology

-The mating season begins in September.
-Rams select four or five ewes, which give birth to a lamb after a gestation of five months.
+Urials are sexually dimorphic.
+The mating season begins in November.
+Rams select four or five ewes, which give birth to a lamb, or less often two, after a gestation of five months in April to June.